Interacting resonant level coupled to a Luttinger liquid: Universality of thermodynamic properties: Yuval-Anderson approach and universality

-\emph{Yuval-Anderson approach.}--- Using the Yuval-Anderson approach \cite{yuval_anderson}, in either the canonical \cite{si93} or the path-integral \cite{kamenev_gefen} formulations, we expand the partition function to all orders in the hopping element in the Hamiltonian, and evaluate the resulting many-particle Green functions.
+Using the Yuval-Anderson approach \cite{yuval_anderson}, in either the canonical \cite{si93} or the path-integral \cite{kamenev_gefen} formulations, we expand the partition function to all orders in $\gamma_\text{ll}$ and evaluate the resulting terms.
+The expression thus obtained is a sum over all possible imaginary time histories of the level, which fluctuates between the empty and filled states.
 We then obtain the expression:

-where $\xi_0$ is a short time (ultraviolet) cutoff, $\Gamma_0$ is the (renormalized) level width (whose expression is given below), and $\beta$ is the inverse temperature of the original problem.
-This expression thus has the form of a classical grand canonical partition function of a one dimensional gas of particles residing on a circle of circumference $\beta$, with fugacity $\sqrt{\Gamma_0\xi_0/\pi}$.
+where $\xi_0$ is a short time (ultraviolet) cutoff, $\Gamma_0$ is the (renormalized) level width (an expression for which is given below), and $\beta$ is the inverse temperature of the original problem.
+This expression thus has the form of a classical grand canonical partition function of a one dimensional gas of particles (``Coulomb gas'') residing on a circle of circumference $\beta$, with fugacity $\sqrt{\Gamma_0\xi_0/\pi}$.
 Each particle is assigned a positive (negative) charge if it corresponds to hopping of an electron from the lead to the level (vice-versa).
 The charges must thus be alternating, with an overall charge neutrality.
-Thus, a configuration is completely specified by the sign of the first charge (denoted by $\sigma$ in the above expression) and by the positions of the particles.
+Hence, a configuration is completely specified by the sign of the first charge (denoted by $\sigma$ in the above expression) and by the positions of the particles.
 The action of this classical system consists of two terms:

-The first term is an interaction between the particles, with the form of a Coulomb interaction between charged rods, and a coefficient (charge squared) $\alpha_{\mathrm{FES}}$, the Fermi edge singularity exponent of our problem (by which we refer to the scaling dimension of $d^{\dagger}\psi(0)$ for vanishing hopping term).
-If the wire has a finite length $L$, the argument of the logarithm is $\frac{ \pi \xi_0 v_s / L }{\sin [ \pi v_s (\tau_j-\tau_i)/L ] }$ at zero temperature ($v_s$ is the velocity of the LL's bosonic excitations), whereas at finite temperature it is replaced by an elliptic function \cite{bosonization}.
+The first term is an interaction between the particles, with the form of a Coulomb interaction between charged rods, and a coefficient (charge squared) $\alpha_{\text{FES}}$, the Fermi edge singularity exponent of our problem (by which we refer to twice the scaling dimension of $d^{\dagger}\psi(0)$ for $\lambda_\text{ll}=0$).
+We discuss its value below.
+If the lead has a finite length $L$ but the temperature is zero, one should substitute $L/(\text{i} v)$ for $\beta$ inside the logarithm, whereas at finite temperature the sine is replaced by an elliptic function \cite{cft}.
 The second term in the action of the classical system corresponds to the energetic cost of filling the level, and resembles the effect of an electric field applied on the charges.